brburrous/BruinbotWebDashboard/README.md

 `export FLASK_APP=webdashboard.py`
 `flask run`

-Get a firebase key add store it in root directory as `key.json`.
+Get a firebase key and store it in root directory as `key.json`.

 CD into static folder and run `npm init` to create node_modules folder Install tailwind using: `npm install tailwind`